joerncodes/obsidian-readwise-reader/README.md

     <dd>Your access token for Readwise.
 You can find yours at <a href="https://readwise.io/access_token">https://readwise.io/access_token</a>.</dd>
     <dt>General tags</dt>
     <dd>Provide a comma separated list of tags, which will be automatically assigned to all Reader documents created with this plugin.</dd>
+    <dt>Save Reader URL in frontmatter</dt>
+    <dd>If checked, the plugin will write the Reader url for your published document into your Obsidian note's frontmatter.</dd>
 </dl>

 ## Changelog